dbspringer/beerxml-plugin/readme.txt

 = 0.4 =

+Tom Sawyer edition: thanks to [ksolomon](https://github.com/ksolomon) and [jksnetwork](https://github.com/jksnetwork) for their pull requests.

 * Custom taxonomy for the beer style.
-Creates an archive of all beers added for each style with link to the list of beers for each style.
+Creates an archive of all beers added for each style with link to the list of beers for each style. @[ksolomon](https://github.com/dbspringer/beerxml-plugin/pull/5)
 * Added mash and fermentation details, defaulted to off.
-To include add mash=true or fermentation=true to shortcode or update the settings in the admin menu.
+To include add mash=true or fermentation=true to shortcode or update the settings in the admin menu. @[jksnetwork](https://github.com/dbspringer/beerxml-plugin/pull/6)

 = 0.3.2 =